Getting started

 dusk run hello.duskhello, worldA few things to notice:

-@paradigm proceduralis required.
-Every dusk file declares one paradigm (procedural,functional, oroop), and that choice gates which builtins the file can use.
+@paradigm proceduraldeclares the paradigm this program uses.
+A file can declare one or more@paradigmdirectives (procedural,functional, oroop); they stack, and the file gets the union of everything they unlock.
+A file with no directive defaults to procedural. hello.dusk names it explicitly because it uses procedural features.
 See Paradigms.@import std.io.print_linepulls one symbol from the standard library’siomodule.
-The stdlib is itself written in dusk; see the stdlib overview.mainreturnsint32, which becomes the process exit code.dusk runforwards any trailing arguments to the program, so amaindeclared withargcandargvsees them.
+The stdlib is itself written in Dusk; see the stdlib overview.mainreturnsint32, which becomes the process exit code.dusk runforwards any trailing arguments to the program, so amaindeclared withargcandargvsees them.

 The dusk CLI

-Section titled “The dusk CLI”The dusk binary has eight commands:
+Section titled “The dusk CLI”The dusk binary has fourteen commands.
+Three of them compile:

 | Command | What it does |